How to disable email signatures in Outlook for Windows using Intune

 Fig. 6.
 Assigning the policy to all users in the organization.

-1. In the last step, Review + create, you can verify if all the settings are correct.
+- In the last step, Review + create, you can verify if all the settings are correct.
 If you’re fine with them, click Create (Fig. 7.) to save and apply your policy.
-From now on, the native signature experience in Outlook for Windows will be disabled on the machines of all/selected users.
+From now on, the native signature feature in Outlook for Windows will be disabled on the machines of all/selected users.

 Fig. 7.
-Reviewing the profile settings and applying it.
+Reviewing the policy profile settings and applying the policy.

-You can track the progress of profile assignment by clicking the configuration profile name on the profiles’ list (Devices > Configuration profiles).
+You can track the progress of policy assignment by clicking the configuration policy name on the list of policies (Devices > Configuration).

-The Overview page allows you to check for how many devices & users the configuration profile was assigned successfully and unsuccessfully.
-To get more detailed information on devices, users, or particular settings, click the Device status, User status, or Per-setting status option respectively (Fig. 8.).
+The policy summary page (Fig. 8.) allows you to check to how many devices and users the configuration policy was assigned successfully.
+To show more information about devices assigned to the policy, click the View report button.
+To get more detailed information on device assignment or particular settings, click Device assignment status or Per setting status, respectively (Fig. 8.).

 Fig. 8.
-The configuration profile menu allows you to monitor profile assignments.
+The policy summary allows you to monitor policy assignments.

 Disable email signatures in Outlook with a PowerShell script

-If you prefer applying a PowerShell script via Microsoft Intune to disable the native email signature experience in Outlook for Windows, complete the following procedure.
+If you prefer applying a PowerShell script via Microsoft Intune to disable the native email signature feature in Outlook for Windows, complete the following procedure.
+The PowerShell script below disables the signature feature and deletes locally saved Outlook email signatures.

 Prepare a PowerShell script file